top of page

 ❌ Myth 2: “If symptoms aren’t immediate, it’s not food-related”

 Delayed reactions are one of the key features of food sensitivities.
+Just because you don’t feel sick right away doesn’t mean the food isn’t affecting you.

 ❌ Myth 3: “You need to eliminate everything forever”

 Most food sensitivities can be managed and sometimes improved with gut healing and reintroduction strategies.
+You don’t have to live in fear of food!

 ❌ Myth 4: “Healthy foods can’t cause sensitivities”

 Even nutrient-dense foods (like eggs, dairy, or gluten-containing grains) can trigger sensitivities in some individuals.
+It’s essential to listen to your body.

 Common Symptoms of Food Sensitivities

 Food sensitivities can affect multiple systems in the body.
+Here are some common symptoms you might experience:

 Digestive Symptoms